 Star of Marvel's Shang-Chi, First Asian-Fronted Movie in the Marvel Cinematic Universe

-Liu’s first major role was in the critically acclaimed OMNI crime drama Blood and Water, the first trilingual series (English, Mandarin, and Cantonese) produced by Canadian television, for which he received nominations at the ACTRA Awards and Canadian Screen Awards.
-Aside from his performance on screen, Liu participated in the writing room for the series by contributing to the show’s second season as a story editor and as the main writer for one episode.
+Liu’s first major role was on the critically acclaimed OMNI crime drama Blood and Water in 2015, for which he received nominations at the ACTRA Awards and Canadian Screen Awards.
+Aside from his performance on screen, Liu participated in the writing room for the show’s second season.
+He then went on to star in the CBC/Netflix comedy series Kim’s Convenience for five seasons, for which he and the ensemble cast continued to garner nominations and award wins.